The Pledge (film): Production

 The film was shot mainly on location in the British Columbia interior.
 While the opening scenes were filmed in Reno, Nevada, the rest of the film was shot in Keremeos, Princeton, Hedley, Merritt and Lytton, all in British Columbia.
 Tom Noonan recounts that, when Battlefield Earth flopped, the film's backers "were so freaked out... that they got on Sean [Penn] about finishing on time and finishing under budget, which wasn't really possible, because they were shooting in the mountains, and there were four or five scenes that I still had to shoot, which they never shot, which explain who I am in that film.
 Because I'm not the guy who killed the kids.
 I'm not the bad guy in the film."
 He has repeated this assertion: "There's another guy who's in a Mercedes that gets burned at the end.
 And people tell me I look like the guy in the Mercedes but that's not me.
 I'm the nice guy in that movie.
 At least in the script, I am."

 Home video

 The film was released on DVD and VHS on June 19, 2001.

+The UK dvd release shows the running time as 118m and has a 15 certificate, but the Australian dvd release shows a running time of 123m with an R18+ rating.